leonelngande/leonelngande.github.io/_posts/2020-09-22-laravel-localized-carbon-date-string-example.md

   - Laravel
 last_modified_at: 2020-09-22 05:56:44
 ---
-I wanted to return a translated date string from a Carbon object and after some research, used the below solution which worked for me.
+I wanted to return a translated date string from a Carbon date object and after some research, used the below solution which worked for me.
 It is quite brief, do leave a comment if you've got a question.

 ```php
 <?php